 Meaning “laughter,” in Swahili, Kicheko Goods is a social impact jewelry brand founded in 2014 by Sarah Bayot.
-Each piece of jewelry funds one month of school for one child.
 Concepts for the brand’s small batch collections are inspired by geometry, nature, creative conversations and travel.
 Kicheko's aesthetic shares an unrefined boldness, sophisticated earthiness and playful simplicity.
 All pieces from Kicheko's collections are designed in D.C., made locally and with a network of small manufacturers and special artisan partnerships from around the world.

 Alongside our collections of necklaces, bracelets, and earrings, is a rise to action - to share with us your #lifewithKicheko alongside your beautiful and challenging moments - the humanness of this beautiful and terrible world we love and live together in.
 Inspired by our experiences in Congo, we invite you to tap into and share the realness, joy and resilience in each of us.

 Our brand's social impact program began with a scholarship program working directly with Mango Tree School, a primary school based in Uvira that educates over 200 students in the South Kivu province.
 Our first education partnership, Kicheko combats this cycle by working with the school to identify students who are most in need and working with families to ensure that their children stay in school year round.